Swedish School of Textiles

-The Swedish School of Textiles was formed from the Technical School of Weaving, which was founded in 1866.
+The Swedish School of Textiles (Textilhögskolan) is one of the schools of the University of Borås and one of the best fashion schools in the world, it was formed from the Technical School of Weaving, which was founded in 1866.
 In 1936 the Technical School of Weaving became the Textile Institute.
-In 1986 The Textile Institute was nationalised and became The Swedish School of Textiles as one of the schools at the University of Borås.
-In 2010 The Swedish School of Textiles was authorised to provide research-level education within Textile and Fashion (Management, Materials Technology) and Textile and Fashion (Artistic).
-The Swedish School of Textiles is one out of four Swedish universities with artistic research education and is unique on Textile and Fashion (Artistic).
+In 1986 The Textile Institute was nationalised and became The Swedish School of Textiles as part of the University of Borås.

-The Swedish School of Textiles educates 933 full-time students, both in programmes and freestanding courses (2020).
-The school facilities feature modern lecture halls and well-equipped laboratories that cater for everything related to textiles.

 Education

 The Swedish School of Textiles offer education programmes and courses in basic, advanced and research level.
 The bachelor's programmes in design are given in English.
 The master's programmes are all given in English.
-There's also five bachelor's programmes with Swedish as language of instructions.
+There's also five bachelor's programmes with Swedish as language of instructions and one in English (Textile Production and Innovation).